muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

   name: devnet-namespace
 ```

-As you can see from the above output we have a new 'devnet-namespace' and currently default namespace is a default, for the ease of this toturial, I am going to make 'devnet-namespace' as default namespace, so we don't have to provide '-n devnet-namespace' flag for the command we run.
+As you can see from the above output we have a new 'devnet-namespace' and currently default namespace is a default, for the ease of this toturial, I am going to make 'devnet-namespace' as default namespace, so we don't have to provide '-n devnet-namespace' flag for every command we run.
 If you are using a default namespace, you can feel free to skip this step.

 ```bash
 (main) expert@expert-cws:~$ kubectl config set-context --current --namespace=devnet-namespace